b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 &nbsp;

-> ***57** Now the knowledge of what had happened unto Korihor was immediately published throughout all the land; yea, the proclamation was sent forth by the chief judge to all the people in the land, declaring unto ==those who had believed in the words of Korihor that they must speedily repent, lest the same judgments would come unto them==.*
+> ***57*** *Now the knowledge of what had happened unto Korihor was immediately published throughout all the land; yea, the proclamation was sent forth by the chief judge to all the people in the land, declaring unto ==those who had believed in the words of Korihor that they must speedily repent, lest the same judgments would come unto them==.*

 **Alma**: YEAH I'LL DO IT TO YOU ALL TOO UNLESS YOU GET IN LINE. by the way there is [no law](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7) against a man’s belief 😇

 &nbsp;

-> ***58** And it came to pass that they were all convinced of the wickedness of Korihor; therefore they were all converted again unto the Lord; and this put an end to the iniquity after the manner of Korihor. ==And Korihor did go about from house to house, begging food for his support==.*
+> ***58*** *And it came to pass that they were all convinced of the wickedness of Korihor; therefore they were all converted again unto the Lord; and this put an end to the iniquity after the manner of Korihor. ==And Korihor did go about from house to house, begging food for his support==.*

 Everyone else who Korihor talked to gets forgiven for believing Korihor's words.
 Korihor, on the other hand, believed an angel, gets fucked over sideways, and is not forgiven even after committing to change?
 Very cool, very Christlike. 👍

 There is no law against a man's belief (in case that hasn't been made *abundantly clear* by now,) but we have Alma threatening "all the people in the land" with the same punishment that befell Korihor if anyone "had believed in the words of Korihor[.]"
+On what grounds?
+There isn't a law!
 What the hell is happening?

 ![[bball-wtf.gif]]{: .center .size40}

 &nbsp;

-> ***59** And it came to pass that as he went forth among the people, yea, among a people who had separated themselves from the Nephites and called themselves Zoramites, being led by a man whose name was Zoram—and as he went forth amongst them, behold, he was run upon and trodden down, even until he was dead.*
+> ***59*** *And it came to pass that as he went forth among the people, yea, among a people who had separated themselves from the Nephites and called themselves Zoramites, being led by a man whose name was Zoram—and as he went forth amongst them, behold, he was run upon and trodden down, even until he was dead.*

 What the fuck

 &nbsp;

 ### The Moral of the Story
-> ***60** And ==thus we see== the end of him who perverteth the ways of the Lord; and thus we see that the ==devil== will not support his children at the last day, but doth speedily drag them down to hell.*
+> ***60*** *And ==thus we see== the end of him who perverteth the ways of the Lord; and thus we see that the ==devil== will not support his children at the last day, but doth speedily drag them down to hell.*

 The... *The devil*??
 Bitch, how many prophets has God let die?
 Which party in this dualistic universe refused to save Abinadi from being burned alive?
 Which side was unwilling to give Korihor shelter and sustenance?
 The group of unembodied evil spirits, or those with physical forms who could provide food but were told not to because Alma got his feelings hurt?
 This verse does not describe the Lord God I had been taught about in my time as a practicing Mormon!